genomicsITER/benchmarking/README.md

 ## Description

 Bioinformatics benchmarking is essential to provide guidance for improving the variant calling process and define standards and performance metrics.
+To achieve this goal, several public-private-academic organisations have arisen in the last few years.
+One of them is the Genome in a Bottle (GIAB) Consortium, hosted by National Institute of Standards and Technology (NIST).
+It provides reference materials, standards and methods to perform translation of whole human genome sequencing to clinical practice.
+GIAB follows the Global Alliance for Genomics and Health (GA4GH) recommendations to standardise performance metrics and tools that enables to accomplish the previous goal.
+Also, PrecisionFDA is a platform from Food and Drug Administration (FDA) involved in the analysis of biological datasets in order to advance precision medicine.

 We aimed to assess the performance of our current whole-genome (WGS) and whole-exome (WES) sequencing and bioinformatic workflows for detecting single nucleotide variants (SNVs) and small insertion and deletion (indels) in human samples.
+For this purpose, we used four Genome in a Bottle reference samples:

+* NA12878/HG001, NA12891 and NA12892: These three samples are part of a well-known multigenerational family from Utah in the US.
+* NA24385/HG002: This sample belongs to the son member of an Ashkenazi Jews trio.

-For this purpose, we used the Genome in a Bottle (GIAB) NA12878/HG001 pilot sample provided by the PrecisionFDA.
-This sample has been studied extensively and is used as a reference for benchmarking. we aimed to perform our experiment in two different comparisons: one comparison for whole genome sequences and another comparison for whole-exome sequences.
+These sample has been studied extensively and are used as a reference for benchmarking.
+We aimed to perform our experiment in two different comparisons: one comparison for whole genome sequences and another comparison for whole-exome sequences.

 ---